Stage 3 – Monday, August 3, 2020

 During Stage Three, all employees will return to campus with measures in place to ensure they can do so safely.
 Employees must have a workspace where physical distancing can be maintained.
 To ensure physical distancing, arrangements such as repositioning furniture or providing another workspace must be considered by supervisors.
 The Vice-President Academic and Research and the Vice-President Administration and Finance will approve any required accommodation if needed.
 Supervisors must have individuals working on campus in their area confirm that they have read and understand all aspects of Stage Three of UPEI’s Operational Ease-Back Plan.
 This can be done either by email or in writing.

 During Stage Three, more students will return to campus.
 The first day of classes is September 8, with the exception of first-, second-, and third-year students at the Atlantic Veterinary College whose first day is August 31.
 Students may need to self-isolate for 14 days based on the most up-to-date guidance from the PEI CPHO.
-Students who need to self-isolate will receive direction on the process from Enrollment Services (Recruitment/Admissions/International Student Office) and/or Ancillary Services (Residence Services).
+Students who need to self-isolate will receive direction on the process from Enrolment Services (Recruitment/Admissions/International Student Office) and/or Ancillary Services (Residence Services).

 During Stage Three, campus buildings will be unlocked from 8 am–5 pm, with exceptions made for scheduled classes, laboratories, and other approved activity.
 After hours, staff, faculty, researchers, and graduate and undergraduate honours students (conducting research) are to enter buildings using their Salto proximity card, while following Health, Safety, and Environment protocols.